 Ugandan families and communities struggle to access healthcare, education and other basic services and young children often suffer disproportionately.
 The country's health indicators are among the lowest in sub-Saharan African.
 Preventable diseases - including prenatal and maternal illnesses, malaria and diarrhea — take a major toll.
 In the north, the search for peace continues amidst poverty, the lack of protection for children, scant food and dismal humanitarian conditions.

 Girls only stay in school an average of 9 years

 of just $1 a day

 Save the Children will continue to focus on protection, education, health, and food and economic security activities and how these initiatives can be more closely integrated.
 For example, protecting children will be a crosscutting theme across all programs.
 Our HIV/AIDS and orphaned and vulnerable children activities will be coupled with food security and economic opportunities programs.
 In addition, we will expand education initiatives so that more hard-to-reach children can attend and remain in school, and continue to tackle critical issues for pastoralist and fishing communities.

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2012 State of the World’s Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2014 State of the World’s Mothers report.